How to Come Up with Creative Ideas: Complete Guide

 Create a Ritual

-A campaign that establishes a new habit, tradition or ritual around the brand that people want to repeat.
-Transforms brand interaction into a meaningful, repeatable experience that becomes part of people's routines or celebrations.
+Establish a new habit, tradition, or ritual around the brand that people want to repeat.
+Transform brand interaction into a meaningful, repeatable experience that becomes part of people's routines or celebrations.

 Create Fantasy Worlds, People and Things

-A campaign that builds imaginary realms, characters or objects that represent the brand's values or message in an idealized form.
-Uses fantasy to escape reality and create aspirational narratives that inspire and engage.
+Build imaginary realms, characters, or objects that represent the brand's values or message in an idealized form.
+Use fantasy to escape reality and create aspirational narratives that inspire and engage.

 Create Role